Cafetaleros de Chiapas

-Club de Fútbol Cafetaleros de Chiapas was a Mexican football club based in the city of Tuxtla Gutiérrez, Chiapas which competed in the Segunda División de México, the third tier of Mexican football.
+Club de Fútbol Cafetaleros de Chiapas, formerly known as Cafetaleros de Tapachula, was a Mexican football club based in Tuxtla Gutiérrez, Chiapas that competed in the Liga Premier - Serie A of the Segunda División de México, the third division level of Mexican football.
 Between 2015 and 2020, the team played in the Liga de Ascenso de México, the second tier of Mexican football.
 On June 26, 2020, the club's first-team squad was relocated to Cancún, Quintana Roo and renamed as Cancún F.C., however, Cafetaleros de Chiapas kept the team registered in the Segunda División, which was affiliated with Cancún F.C. between 2020 and 2022.

 History

-Club de Fútbol Cafetaleros de Tapachula was founded on May 25, 2015 after Altamira based Estudiantes de Altamira announced the relocation of the club to Tapachula, Chiapas due to economic reasons.
+Club de Fútbol Cafetaleros de Tapachula was founded on May 25, 2015 after Altamira, Tamaulipas based Estudiantes de Altamira announced the relocation of the club to Tapachula, Chiapas due to economic reasons.

 On June 7, 2015, the club's relocation to Tapachula was made official by the Liga de Ascenso de México.

-The team won the 2018 Ascenso MX, but were not promoted to the Primera División de México because they did not meet regulations.
+The team won the 2018 Ascenso MX, but were not promoted to the Primera División de México because they did not meet the regulations necessary to do so.

-On May 28, 2019 the team was moved to Tuxtla Gutiérrez and was renamed as Cafetaleros de Chiapas.
+On May 28, 2019, the team was moved to Tuxtla Gutiérrez and was renamed as Cafetaleros de Chiapas.
 The team was relocated to meet the requirements required to promote to the Liga MX.
 Also, the team changed its colors, originally green and black to gold and black.

-On June 28, 2024 Cafetaleros de Chiapas was renamed Jaguares F.C.
+On June 28, 2024, Cafetaleros de Chiapas was renamed Jaguares F.C.
 Premier.
 Originally, the team would be a reserve team of a Liga de Expansión MX club named Jaguares.
-However, on July 12, 2024 the project was rejected in the second tier of Mexican football, so finally Jaguares began competing in the Liga Premier – Serie A using the Cafetaleros de Chiapas franchise.
+However, on July 12, 2024, the project was rejected in the second tier of Mexican football, so finally Jaguares began competing in the Liga Premier – Serie A using the Cafetaleros de Chiapas franchise.